sighupio/fury-kubernetes-monitoring/katalog/thanos/README.md

 ```

 So, you'll need to add to your `bases` the `thanos` or `thanos-with-store` depending on your needs.
-Remember than `thanos-with-store` is a superset that include also the high availability feature.
+Remember that `thanos-with-store` is a superset that includes also the high availability feature.

 ## Caveats

-Due to the integration with prometheus you have to manually patch some resources in order to make Thanos work properly
+Due to the integration with Prometheus, you have to manually patch some resources to make Thanos work properly

 ### Prometheus CRD Patch